 - First, because we want our programs to be accessible to everyone, regardless of location.

-- Second, because the smaller overhead means we have the ability to price it with affordability in mind.
+- Second, because smaller overhead lets us price it as affordably as possible.
 It is quite simply the lowest you’ll ever pay for such in-depth information of this quality.

-If that doesn’t sound like a good investment, then consider that it’s less than the cost of one private-pay hour spent with a pediatric psychiatrist!
+And if that doesn’t sound like a good investment, then consider that it’s less than the cost of an average private-pay hour spent with a pediatric psychiatrist!

-Take advantage of our 100% risk free guarantee, and minimize your worry – as well as your kids’ meltdowns!
+Take advantage of our 100% risk free guarantee.

 - Don’t let your relationships with your family suffer

-- Don’t allow negativity, self-doubt and confusion sabotage your relationship with your child
+- Don’t allow negativity, self-doubt and confusion to sabotage your relationship with your child

-Any sensible person should think through important purchases, and a program like this is no different.
-But since there is literally no risk in doing so, we urge you to simply give yourself a chance and just try Minimize Meltdowns
+We want this decision to be a “no-brainer” for you — because we know it can make a profound difference in your life.
+AND, since there is literally no risk in doing so, we urge you to simply give yourself a chance — just try Minimize Meltdowns.

 We are so confident that this will be a life-changing experience for you that we offer a no-risk 30 day guarantee.
-So, if you’re not seeing the changes you wanted – simply let us know and we will refund every cent.
+So, if you’re not seeing benefits or learning something useful – simply let us know and we will refund every cent.